Central Delta languages

-The Central Delta languages are spoken in Rivers State, Bayelsa State and Nigeria.
-Ogbia is the most populous, with over 200,000 speakers.
+The Central Delta languages or Outer Cross are spoken in Rivers State, Bayelsa State and Nigeria.
+Outer cross together with Lower Cross and Upper Cross are a family of Cross River Languages.
+Ogbia is the most populous Outer Cross group, with over 390,000 speakers.

 The languages are Abua–Odual, Ogbia, Kugbo, Abureni, Obulom, O’chi’chi’, Ogbogolo, Ogbronuagum.

 Names and locations

 Below is a list of language names, populations, and locations from Blench (2019).